About The Zodiac Lore

 What The Zodiac Lore does

-The Zodiac Lore helps readers understand their Chinese zodiac sign by birth date, not just by Western calendar year.
+The Zodiac Lore helps readers find and understand their Chinese zodiac sign by birth date, not just by Western calendar year.
 This matters because the Chinese zodiac year begins at Chinese New Year, not on January 1.

 Calculator